infektyd/SyntraFoundation/Documentation/Rules.md

 Rule 1: No Placeholder/Stubs

 “Never use placeholder, stub, or TODO code unless strictly required.
-Always attempt a concrete, production-quality Swift implementation—even if partial or annotated with edge cases to resolve. !!!IF ALL ELSE FAILS, ask for help and i will set up an indepth search to find an answer, flag it and we will move on!!!”
+Always attempt a concrete, production-quality Swift implementation—even if partial or annotated with edge cases to resolve. !!!IF ALL ELSE FAILS, ask for help and i will set up an indepth search to find an answer, flag it and we will move on!!!"

+Project Rule 6: Beta-Resilient Development

+"When developing on beta OS versions, always implement graceful fallbacks and workarounds that preserve core functionality while maintaining architectural integrity.
+Beta-specific fixes must be clearly documented and designed to be easily removable when the OS issue is resolved."